r-mart/r-mart.github.io/_posts/2023-09-23-ft-image-defect-detection.md

 ## Problem Description

 You have images from a production line which you want to inspect for any defects or anomalies.
-The quality of your produce is quite good and defects are very rare.
-As they are so rare, you don't know in advance what kind of defects may appear.
-The previous defects you observed so far have a large variety and are randomly located.
-Hence, it is impossible to classify the defects.
-On the other hand, your images exhibit a regular pattern and the defects break this pattern.
+Defects are very rare and you don't know in advance what kind of defects may appear.
+Hence, it is impossible to gather data for a Deep Learning based classification approach.
+On the other hand, your images exhibit a regular pattern which the defects are breaking.

 ## Example Dataset

 To reproduce this setting we will use the [MVTec anomaly detection dataset](https://www.mvtec.com/company/research/datasets/mvtec-ad).
 You can download the dataset from the website.
 The dataset contains 15 different categories.
 Five of them are texture categories which fit to our use case because they exhibit a regular pattern.
-In particular, for this post we will look at the 'Grid' category.
+For this post we will look at the 'Grid' category in particular.

-Here is a normal images (without defect) for this category
+Here is a normal image without defect

 {% include ft-image-defect-detection/normal_image.html %}